Coarsening polyhedral complexes: Polyhedral complexes

 \begin{lemma} Let~$\M$ be a finite collection of polyhedra and let~$\C$ be the collection consisting of all polyhedra in~$\M$ and their faces.
 Suppose $M\cap N$ is a face of~$M$ and of~$N$ for all $M,N\in\M$.
 Then~$\C$ is a polyhedral complex. \end{lemma} \begin{proof} Let~$F$, $G$,~$M$, and $N$ be polyhedra in~$\C$ such that~$F$ is a face of~$M$ and $G$ is a face of $N$.
 We claim that $F\cap G$ is a face of $M\cap N$.
 If $F=M$ and $G=N$, then the assertion is trivial, so without loss of generality,~$F$ is a proper face of~$M$.
 Let $H$ be a hyperplane such that $H\cap M$ is the face~$F$ of~$M$.
 Then also $H\cap(M\cap N)=F\cap N$ is a face of $M\cap N$.
 If $G=N$, then $F\cap G$ is a face of $M\cap N$, and if not, we argue similarly that $M\cap G$ is a face of $M\cap N$.
 Thus $F\cap G=(F\cap N)\cap(M\cap G)$ is a face of $M\cap N$, and we have proven the claim in either case.
 Now, since~$F$ and $F\cap G$ are faces of $M\cap N$, $F\cap G$ is a face of~$F$.
 Symmetrically, $F\cap G$ is a face of $G$. \end{proof}

 \begin{proof}[Proof of Theorem~\ref{shortcut}] We will verify the hypotheses of Lemma~\ref{longer shortcut}.
 Let~$M$ and~$N$ be distinct polyhedra in~$\M$, let~$F$ be the polyhedron $M\cap N$, and let $d$ be the dimension of~$F$.
-Then there exists a point $x\in F$ such that $x$ is not contained in any $k$-dimensional polyhedron in $\C$.
-By hypothesis (i), there exists $\ep>0$ such, for all $\delta$ with $\ep>\delta>0$, the set $(\Supp(\M)\setminus\bigcap_k(\M))\cap\B_\delta(x)$ is path connected.
+If $F=\emptyset$, then we are done.
+Otherwise, there exists a point $x\in F$ such that $x$ is not contained in any polyhedron in $\C$ of dimension strictly less than~$d$.
+By hypothesis (i), there exists $\ep>0$ such that, for all $\delta$ with $\ep>\delta>0$, the set $(\Supp(\M)\setminus\bigcap_k(\M))\cap\B_\delta(x)$ is path connected.
 Every face of~$\C$ not containing~$x$ is some positive distance from~$x$ and there are finitely many faces of~$\C$.
 Thus there exists $\delta$ with $\ep>\delta>0$ such that every face of~$\C$ intersecting $\B_\delta(x)$ actually contains~$x$.

 Now~$x$ is in~$M$ and in~$N$, so $\B_\delta(x)$ intersects the relative interiors of~$M$ and~$N$.
-Let $y\in(\B_\delta(x)\cap\relint(M))$ and $z\in(\B_\delta(x)\cap\relint(N))$.
+Let $y\in(\B_\delta(x)\cap\relint(M))\setminus\bigcap_k(\M)$ and $z\in(\B_\delta(x)\cap\relint(N))\setminus\bigcap_k(\M)$.
 Let $\alpha:[0,1]\to(\Supp(\M)\setminus\bigcap_k(\M))\cap\B_\delta(x)$ be a path from~$y$ to $z$.
 We will use $\alpha$ to construct a sequence $M=M_0,\ldots,M_j=N$ of polyhedra in $\M$ such that, for each $i=1,\ldots,j$, the intersection $M_{i-1}\cap M_i$ is of dimension greater than~$k$.
 The set~$M$ is closed, so $\alpha^{-1}(M)$ is a closed subset of $[0,1]$.
 If $t_1$ is the maximum of the set $\alpha^{-1}(M)$, then $\alpha(t_1)$ is in~$M$ and in some $M_1\in\M$.
 But $\alpha(t_1)\in \Supp(\M)\setminus\bigcap_k(\M)$, so $M\cap M_1$ has dimension greater than~$k$.
 If $M_1\neq N$, then repeat the construction to find $M_2\in\M$ such that $\dim(M_1\cap M_2)>k$, and continue until $M_j=N$.